-Note: Gross loans include covered bond loans.
-Source: Company reports and Moody's Financial Metrics
+Source:Company reports and Moody's Financial Metrics

 This favourable credit risk position is mainly driven by the very low default rates in the bank's retail mortgage lending portfolio, with low loan-to-values (LTV) including the Oslo-Akershus region.
-Almost 95% of its book has an LTV below 70%, compared to 85% maximum LTV allowed by the mortgage regulation and 75% LTV legal requirement for a covered bond pool.
-We also note that the bank refrained from using extensively the temporarily increased flexibility to lend outside these limits (to 20% of total lending from previous 8% and 10% for Oslo and the rest of country respectively) in Q2 2020 granted by the authorities, to help mitigate the impact of the coronavirus crisis.
+Around 95% of its book has an LTV below 70%, compared to 85% maximum LTV allowed by the mortgage regulation and 75% LTV legal requirement for a covered bond pool.
+We also note that the bank refrained from using extensively the temporarily increased flexibility to lend outside these limits (to 20% of total lending from previous 8% and 10% for Oslo and the rest of country respectively) granted by the authorities, to help mitigate the impact of the coronavirus crisis.

-The bank's total loan book is geared towards retail borrowers, mostly residential mortgages, accounting for around 74% of gross loans, including loans transferred to the covered bond companies, with no exposure to the oil sector of year-end 2020.
+The bank's total loan book is geared towards retail borrowers, mostly residential mortgages, accounting for around 74% of gross loans, including loans transferred to the covered bond companies, with no exposure to the oil sector as of 31 March 2021.
 This supports the bank's asset quality, limiting the downside risks from credit impairments, given the traditionally very low loss rates for residential mortgages in Norway and higher resilience to the current coronavirus-induced economic downturn.
 Accordingly, problem loans ratio has been historically low and an important positive rating driver for the bank, while the fact that it provided payment holidays (3 to 6-month interest only) to approximately NOK10.2 billion of loans (or only around 6.5% of total gross loans as of June 2020) only a small fraction was still on these terms at end 2020, which provides an added comfort that its asset quality is unlikely to deteriorate significantly over the next 12-18 months.

 Nonetheless, we note that the bank has some concentration in the commercial real estate (CRE) sector which constituted around 10% of gross loans (including covered bond loans).
-In addition, around 3% of gross loans was towards the building and construction sector at year-end 2020.
+In addition, around 3% of gross loans was towards the building and construction sector as of 31 March 2021.
 The exposure towards these two sectors, which is common among all Norwegian savings banks, raises somewhat the risk in the bank's credit profile and makes it vulnerable to potential property prices volatility in the market.

-The bank's loan loss reserves covered around 99% of problem loans in December 2020 mitigating any downside risks from its existing stock of NPLs.
+The bank's loan loss reserves covered around 63% of problem loans in March 2021 mitigating any downside risks from its existing stock of NPLs.
 However, we expect a marginal deterioration on the bank's asset quality metrics as Government support measures roll-off during 2021.